Wachiwi/gemigrate/README.md

 # gemigrate

-This is a simple projet that aims to help with the problem to migrate gems from one ruby version to another.
+This is a simple project that aims to help with the problem to migrate gems from one ruby version to another.
 Sure there are smoother ways to achieve the result but I wanted a small binary to do that for me.

 Further I wanted to get some experience in writing a crystal CLI app and provision a binary via github.